 The Company expects Quanex Building Products to report as discontinued operations for financial reporting purposes the Company's Vehicular Products and non-Building Products related corporate accounts following the completion of the spin-off and merger.
 Notwithstanding the legal form of the proposed transactions to spin-off the Building Products business and merge what remains of Quanex Corporation with Gerdau, because of the substance of the transactions, Quanex Building Products is anticipated to be the divesting entity and treated as the "accounting successor" to Quanex Corporation for financial reporting purposes in accordance with Emerging Issues Task Force (EITF) Issue No. 02-11, "Accounting for Reverse Spinoffs" (EITF 02-11).
-Effective with the spin-off, Quanex Building Products is expected to report the historical consolidated results of operations (subject to certain adjustments) of Vehicular Products and non-Building Products and non-Building Products and non-Building Products of the spin-off (SFAS) No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (SFAS 144).
+Effective with the spin-off, Quanex Building Products is expected to report the historical consolidated results of operations (subject to certain adjustments) of Vehicular Products and non-Building Products related corporate items in discontinued operations in accordance with the provisions of Statement of Financial Accounting Standard (SFAS) No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (SFAS 144).
 Pursuant to SFAS 144, this presentation is not permitted until the accounting period in which spin-off occurs.